 One of my favourite tricks if a large floral arrangement isn’t in the budget is to sprinkle small bud vases around the space instead.
 Check out How I Made 10 arrangements from grocery store flowers for some inspiration!

 This small vase with just a few stems made the kitchen window sill feel like fall and was so simple to create!

-Copper is one of my absolute favourite elements to add into my fall décor.
+Copper is one of my absolute favourite elements to add to my fall décor.
 It adds warmth and shine and an immediate cozy feeling.
-Instead of adding extra copper elements to the kitchen, I just make sure that I am displaying some of the copper kitchen tools and utensils that we use everyday more prominently.
+Instead of adding extra copper elements to the kitchen, I just make sure that I am displaying some of the copper kitchen tools and utensils that we use every day more prominently.

 I rarely leave home without a set of garden shears in my car these days just in case I see the perfect branch growing along the driveway or in the ditch lol!

 Taking cuttings from the yard is one of the easiest ways to add some fall flair to your kitchen, and the best part is, it’s free!

 I actually cut these pussy willow branches in the Spring.
 Instead of composting them, I kept them and let them dry and I think they look so festive for fall!

 We don’t have a separate dining room and this dining nook is part of the kitchen.
 So I added a few branches here as well along with some fresh hazelnuts and, of course, a little bit more copper!